jurihock/stftPitchShiftPlugin/README.md

 - low latency capability depending on the preset block size
 - optional output normalization to match the input loudness level

-These are the current options, which can be changed on the fly:
+These are the current options, which can be adjusted on the fly:

 <img src="assets/screenshot.png" width="500">